 The EFS or Encrypting File System is a component of the legendary NTFS (New Technology File System).
-It is available on Windows 2000, Windows XP Professional (Not Home Basic), Windows Server 2003 and newer operating system iterations from Microsoft.
+It is available on all the recent versions of the Windows operating system iterations from Microsoft.
 It enables transparent encryption and decryption of the files using advanced and yet complex cryptographic algorithms.
 People who do not have a proper cryptographic key, cannot read the encrypted data.
-Hence, this leads us to an advantage that, even if the data is physically possessed by the someone, if they are not authorized, they would not have a key and they will not be able to read the data.
+Hence, this leads us to an advantage that, even if the data is physically possessed by someone, if they are not authorized, they would not have a key and they will not be able to read the data.

 We have already seen how to encrypt files with EFS Encryption.
 Now, let us just check out how to decrypt files that are encrypted with EFS.

 Decrypt EFS encrypted Files & Folders in Windows

 We will be taking a look at 2 methods to carry out this task in Windows 11 and Windows 10.